How to Make DIY Ollas Using Terracotta Plant Pots

 How to Use Ollas

-The best way to use ollas is to place one within reach of one to three vegetable plants.
-For example, a single olla per pumpkin, two tomatoes, or three bean plants.
-Bury the olla in the ground before you plant your vegetables to ensure that their roots aren’t damaged.
-Then all you have to do is keep them topped up with water and covered.
+The best way to use ollas is to place a large one within roots’ reach of one to three vegetable plants.
+For example, a single olla holding about a gallon (4 liters) of water per pumpkin, two tomato plants, or three bean plants.
+Bury the olla in the ground before you plant your vegetables to ensure their roots aren’t damaged.
+Then, all you have to do is keep them filled with water and the opening covered.
 The cover keeps water from evaporating and stops small animals and insects from falling in and drowning.

 I’ve also been asked if you can put plant feed into the water.
-This may seem clever, especially if you make your own DIY fertilizers, but I’d advise against this.
-Sure, they’ll pass through the pot’s walls with the water, but they’ll also stew in the pot, making for a pretty nasty experience when you open the olla up next.
-Best to apply liquid plant feeds directly to the soil above the plant’s roots.
+This may seem clever, especially if you make DIY fertilizers, but I’d advise against it.
+The nutrients will pass through the pot’s walls with the water, but they’ll also stew in the pot, making for a pretty nasty experience when you open the olla up next.
+Best to apply liquid plant feeds directly to the soil using a watering can.

 How Many Ollas Do I Need for My Garden?

-I use ollas in the greenhouse for my tomatoes, and though I companion plant them with basil, I don’t think that the little basil plants stand any chance against the tomatoes hogging the olla’s water.
-If you wanted to grow smaller plants around an olla, perhaps choose a wide and shallow pot and then sow seed, or plant seedlings, all the way around the pot in a circle.
-This could be a useful way to grow leafy herbs like parsley and cilantro and could help control premature bolting.
+I use DIY ollas in the greenhouse for my tomatoes, and though I companion plant them with basil, I don’t think that the little basil plants stand any chance against the tomatoes hogging the olla’s water.
+A wider pot could be better if you wanted to grow smaller plants around an olla.
+Then, you could sow seeds or plant seedlings in a circle around the pot.
+This could be a useful way to grow leafy crops like lettuce and cilantro and help control premature bolting.

 When to Fill Ollas with Water

-Your plants will stay watered as long as you keep your ollas topped up with water.
+Your plants will stay watered if you keep your ollas topped up with water.
 The soil on the surface might look dry and dusty, but that underground water reservoir keeps your plants from going thirsty.
-How often you fill ollas is dependent on their size, the time of year, the plants that are using them, and how dry the soil is.
+How often you fill ollas depends on their size, the time of year, the plants using them, and how dry the soil is.
 On a hot summer’s day, a small olla placed next to a water-hungry plant will empty quickly.
 Larger ollas can hold more water and don’t need filling as often.

 Where to Source Ollas

 It used to be that many of us would only be able to see ollas in museums.
-They’ve caught on in the gardening community these past few years, though, especially for people who grow in arid climates.
-Spain, the South of France, Mexico, Arizona, California: these are places where ollas can really make a difference in the garden.
-I live in a temperate climate but still find ollas extremely useful in my greenhouse.
+However, they’ve caught on in the gardening community these past few years, especially for people who garden in arid climates.
+Spain, the South of France, Mexico, Arizona, and California – these are places where ollas can make a real difference in the garden.
+I live in a temperate climate, though, and I still find ollas extremely useful.

 How to Make DIY Ollas